• Skip to primary navigation

 • Chop and mince shrimp until it becomes a paste.

-• In a large bowl, add shrimp paste, 1 tsp salt, pinch of white pepper, 1/2 tsp sugar, 1/2 tsp corn starch, 1/2 tbs olive oil, and sliced green onions.
+• In a large bowl, add shrimp paste, salt, pinch of white pepper, sugar, corn starch, olive oil, minced ginger (optional) and sliced green onions.
 Mix until well combined and set aside.

 • Slice egg tofu 2 inches thick.
 Gently place on a steaming plate.
 Using a small spoon, scoop little bit out of the center.
 You can eat the leftover tofu or use it in soup 🙂